Miro0o/Docs-Notes/CS/🔑 CS Core/👩‍💻 Computer Languages & Programming Methodology/Compiled + Interpreted Languages/⚰️ JVM-Based Languages/☕️ Java/📌 Java Basics/0x03 OOP (java core).md

 ###### Encoding

-in java, `char` & `String` types are stored in [[../../../../../../🗺 CS Overview/🗂️ Archive/Projects#Character Encoding Character set https phper shujuwajue com ji-chu zi-fu-chuan zi-fu-bian-ma|Unicode]] encoding.
+in java, `char` & `String` types are stored in [[../../../../../../../Assets/🗃 Archive/🗂️ Archive/Projects#Character Encoding Character set https phper shujuwajue com ji-chu zi-fu-chuan zi-fu-bian-ma|Unicode]] encoding.

 for different JDK, `String` are stored in different way. for earlier versions, `String` is stored as `char[]`, while on recent versions `String` is encoded as `Byte` type.